OEmiliatanO/Wordy/README.md

 # Wordy

-Wordy is my first app project written by flutter.
+Wordy is my first app project written in flutter.
 It is used to memorize English vocabularies for chinese users.

 This is user's vocabulary page.
 User can record a new word in daily life.